 Do I need to collaborate with any of the ICGEB group?

-Collaboration with any of the ICGEB groups (in Trieste, New Delhi or Cape Town) is not a mandatory requirement for the grants.
+Collaboration with any of the ICGEB groups (in Trieste, New Delhi or Cape Town) is not a mandatory requirement for the grants but is considered an additional asset.

 Is collaboration with other research groups an essential requirement for the application?